EcoJulia/EcoSISTEM.jl/docs/Structure.md

 * The newly generated virus is distributed in space (i.e. grid square $k \rightarrow j$) via a Gaussian kernel:
 $D_c(k,j)*NV_{k,c}$ where $D_c$ is a gaussian kernel per infection class.
 * Currently, only the symptomatic and asymptomatic infectious classes can generate and spread virus, and $p_c = 0$ for all others.
+* Newly generated virus infects other susceptibles either as an instantaneous force of infection (e.g. aerosol transmission) or through environmental transmission (e.g. through contact with a surface), both at separate rates.
+See below for more details.

 ### Disease class update loop
 * Birth/death per class: Susceptibles are born into the population at a set probability per class.
 There is also a background probability of death from each disease class.